- The ISIS course is online now!

 - Mobile Internet

 - IMS services

 - IP Multimedia Subsystem

 The module concludes with an overview and discussion of latest trends and developments.

 (Wahlpflichtfach) to master and diploma students of the following

 |Lecture||Monday||12:00 noon -

-An oral examination is offered, which lasts between 20 and 25 minutes.
-The examination is rated as failed in cases of absence without valid excuse.
+An oral exam is rated as failed in case of absence without valid excuse.
 This does not have an impact on possibly contradicting rules of the respective examination regulation.